dnmfarrell/berrybrew/README.md

 ##CAVEATS

 - When using `git pull` to do an upgrade, your configuration files will be overwritten with the defaults.
-This is particularly problematic for custom installed perls.
-Make a backup of the `data` directory prior to upgrading.
-A solution to this problem is being worked on.
+If you have any customizations, make a backup of the `data` directory before upgrade, then copy the files back to their original location.
+Note that you may have to manually add any new config directives into the original config files.
+The `perls_custom.json` file used for custom Perl installations (clones) will never be overwritten, and this warning does not apply for it.

 - At this time, `berrybrew` requires Administrative privileges to operate correctly.
 This is due to the way Windows forces the System `PATH` to